PolarisVoid/Sky-Quest/README.md

 # Sky-Quest
-A Minecraft Skyblock Data Pack
+A Minecraft data pack, which is focused on expanding the skyblock experience through quest chains.